-The installation was presented at room scale, in a space of 25m2 but can certainly be presented in a smaller space.
-It involves a computer sculpture, receiving information from webcam inputs setup within the room.
-When the right signals (sad faces) are received this triggers a water cooling system within the computer sculpture as well as the projectors to start displaying images produced by GANs.
-These projections are mapped to hanging acrylic within the room, with one set of projections displaying newly generated faces based on a dataset scraped from online sources, and another producing more abstract hallucinations.
+The installation was presented at room scale, in a space of 25m2 and involves a computer sculpture, receiving information from webcam inputs setup within the room.
+When the right signals are received this triggers a water cooling system within the computer sculpture as well as the projectors to start displaying images produced by GANs.
+These projections are mapped to hanging acrylic within the room, with one set of projections displaying newly generated faces based on a datasets scraped from online sources, and another producing more abstract hallucinations.

 This continues for around 90s until unless more sad faces are input by visitors and detected by the algorithms.
 As the sadness detection input can be accessed on a website, people from any location can use any device to visit the website to feed the installation sadness and trigger the installation.

 To create this installation required a large number of moving parts and techniques from machine learning programming, computer case building, plumbing, data streaming, IoT and projection mapping.
 The project was only possible because of a lot of serendipity; chance encounters, advice from strangers, open source information and code on the Internet.